How to Write and Format a White Paper: The Definitive Guide

 Use a mind-map

 It can be overwhelming to keep track of the many sources, ideas, and content involved in preparing a white paper.
-A helpful organizational tool is the mind-map.
-A mind-map allows the writer to catalog and connect the many different pieces into one visual overview.
+A helpful organizational tool is the mind map.
+A mind map lets the writer catalog and connect the many pieces into one visual overview.

 We suggest using the free tool MindMeister to organize your content.
 It’s simple to use and free.